openmindead/bootsplash-xiaomi/README.md

 Run `chmod +x bootsplash-packer bootsplash-xiaomi.sh`

-Run `bootsplash-xiaomi.sh` to re-generate bootsplash-xiaomi STL model (optional)
+Add `bootsplash.bootfile=bootsplash-themes/xiaomi/bootsplash` into `GRUB_CMDLINE_LINUX` string of `/etc/default/grub`

+Append `bootsplash-xiaomi` hook in the end of `HOOKS` string of /etc/mkinitcpio.conf

 Run `makepkg` to create Arch package and install it with `pacman -U %packagename%`

-Append `bootsplash-xiaomi` hook in the end of `HOOKS` string of /etc/mkinitcpio.conf

-Add `bootsplash.bootfile=bootsplash-themes/xiaomi/bootsplash` into `GRUB_CMDLINE_LINUX` string of `/etc/default/grub`

-Run `sudo mkinitcpio -P && sudo update-grub` to update initial ram disk and grub configuration
+Run `sudo update-grub` to update initial ram disk and grub configuration

 # Some hints